data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **x2**: _&lt;array&gt;_

     -   second input array.
 Must be compatible with `x1` (see :ref:`broadcasting`).
-Must have an integer or boolean data type.
+Must have an integer data type.
 Each element must be greater than or equal to `0`.

 #### Returns

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
+The returned array must have the same data type as `x1`.

 ### <a name="bitwise_invert" href="#bitwise_invert">#</a> bitwise_invert(x, /)